Tahquamenon Falls

+Geography

 The falls are divided into the Upper and Lower Falls.
 The Upper Falls consist of a single drop of approximately 48 ft, where the river is more than 200 ft across.
 During the late spring runoff, the river drains as much as 50,000 USgal of water per second, making the Upper Falls the third most voluminous waterfall east of the Mississippi River, after Niagara Falls and Cohoes Falls.
 The Lower Falls is located about 4 mi downstream, and consist of five smaller falls cascading around an island.
 The island can be reached by rowboat from the basin below the Lower Falls, or by a foot bridge constructed in 2022.
 The Upper Falls are located at 46°34′29″N 85°15′23″W, and the Lower Falls are at 46°36′12″N 85°12′25″W.

+History

 The falls take their name from the river, which appears to come from Tahquamenon Island in Whitefish Bay, near the mouth of the river; the first written record of the name identifies the island as "Outakouaminan" in a 1671 French map.
 The Tahquamenon River is mentioned by name in Longfellow's 1855 epic poem The Song of Hiawatha, as the protagonist builds a birch-bark canoe "In the solitary forest, By the rushing Taquamenaw".
 A song by Sufjan Stevens on his album Michigan is titled after Tahquamenon Falls.